Sam Hanks: Television appearance

+Later life

 He drove the pace car at the Indianapolis 500 from 1958 to 1963.

 Hanks is believed to be the only Indianapolis 500 driver to participate in the race before World War II, serve in the war effort, then return to race again after the war.
 It has also been conjectured that Hanks may have been a distant relative to Abraham Lincoln.

 Having experienced ill health for three years, Hanks died at his home in Pacific Palisades, California on June 27, 1994, aged 79.

-Awards
+Awards and honors

+Hanks has been inducted into the following halls of fame: